 What you can do about childbirth complications

 Most important is to prepare your pregnant body to open, be soft, pliable and mobile so your baby can birth more easily and effectively.
-Then learn birth and birth-coaching skills that you commit to use as a mother and father/other to work through the process of birth.
-These two choices can absolutely make the difference between a birth that leaves you and perhaps your baby traumatised and an empowered one.
+Then learn birth and birth-coaching skills that you commit to using as a mother and father/other to work through the process of birth.
+These two choices can absolutely make the difference between a birth that leaves you and perhaps your baby traumatized and an empowered one.

 Questions to ask yourself:

-- Are you going to feel ok about the AMPs that your obstetrician and midwife believe are best in order to safe guard you and your baby’s wellness?
+- Are you going to feel ok about the AMPs that your obstetrician and midwife believe are best in order to safeguard you and your baby’s wellness?

 - If ‘yes’ then still use birth and birth coaching skills to work through your baby’s birth journey no matter what is happening to or around you.

 - If ‘no’ then you’ll need to negotiate with your obstetrician or midwife about what types of AMPs, how many and when are done.
 Regardless of the outcome of those negotiations commit to using skills to work alongside any AMPs that you end up having whether you like or want them.
-Using skills mean you focus on what you ‘do’, how you cope, manage and deal with what is happening to or around these AMPs.
+Using skills means you focus on what you ‘do’, how you cope, manage and deal with what is happening to or around these AMPs.

 - If you are absolutely NOT ok with any AMPs then you have several choices:

 - Don’t see an obstetrician or midwife at all and birth at home.
-Still use skills so you can reduce or prevent whatever health issues you might have from becoming more complex.
+Still, use skills so you can reduce or prevent whatever health issues you might have from becoming more complex.
 Skills may or may not have any impact on any health issues your baby might have.
 However, being skilled can increase your probability of having an effective birth which in itself reduces or prevents health problems associated with long labors and 2nd stage.

 - Negotiate.
 This is where your birth and birth coaching skills are so essential.
 When others see you as coping, managing, dealing with, working through, handling, staying on top and in control then obstetricians and midwives will work with you better.
 If others see you as being overwhelmed and out of control they harden.